 History of vinyl records

+Many people would agree that the vinyl record is an icon of the twentieth century.
+They’ve been passed down through several generations.
+Despite the fact that cassettes and CDs have now supplanted this medium, it continues to have aficionados and lovers all over the world.
+So, why do people continue to be drawn to something that appears to be a relic of a bygone era?
 The creation of technology that could play back gramophone recordings is closely tied to the history of not only vinyl, but also other phonograph records.
 Thomas Edison, a young scientist, patented his invention, the phonograph, which allowed people to record and play back sound, in 1877.
 It was recorded on a cylindrical roller covered in tin foil or wax tape with a needle that left a trace.
 It was a genuinely great invention at the time.
 The idea of recording sound on a drum and its subsequent replication was scientifically confirmed and explained by the French poet and inventor Charles Cros in the same year.
 Based on these discoveries, Emile Berliner, an American inventor, devised a novel technique of capturing and reproducing sounds and invented the recorder and the phonograph 10 years later.
 Berliner was the one who proposed that the recording medium be in the shape of a circular disk.

 The invention of the phonograph accelerated the development and refinement of sound media significantly.
 Celluloid recordings were the first to arrive, followed by rubber and shellac records.
 Vinyl records, often known as “long” recordings, were popular after WWII.
 Because they were composed of polyvinylchloride and lasted considerably longer than their predecessors, they were given this name.